Discovering gravitationally lensed gravitational waves: predicted rates, candidate selection, and localization with the Vera Rubin Observatory: Summary

-{\bf Lensed kilonova counterparts are detectable with Rubin.} Combining our lensing and kilonova models, we show that lensed kilonova counterparts peak at $\simeq22-26$th magnitude, depending on the level of lens magnification and whether a 170817-like or more conservative kilonova model is adopted.
-Whilst they are faint and fade quickly, the true redshift of the lensed kilonovae ($z\simeq1.6$) helps to stretch the light curves and make detection feasible.
-Our models show that detection is feasible in deep target of opportunity observations with the Vera Rubin Observatory through the $gri$-band filters for up to $\simeq3$ days post GW detection.
-For a nominal observing strategy that targets well-localised candidate lensed NS-NS mergers, we estimate that an observation totalling $\simeq0.5$ per cent of Rubin observing time per year is sufficient to detect one lensed kilonova counterpart.
-This underlines the importance of adopting a grid of pointings for these observations that matches that of routine survey operations in order to minimize disruption of other science interests.
+{\bf Lensed kilonova counterparts are detectable.} {Combining our lensing models with \citet{Nicholl2021} kilonova models, we show that lensed kilonova counterparts peak at $\simeq22-26$th magnitude, depending on the level of lens magnification and whether a 170817-like or more conservative (redder) kilonova model is adopted.
+Whilst they are faint and fade quickly (the fastest fading transients, with a duration of $d<2\,\rm days$), the true redshift of the lensed kilonovae ($z\simeq1.6$) helps to stretch the light curves and make detection of the rest-frame UV emission feasible.
+We concentrate on deep target of opportunity observations with the upcoming Vera C.\ Rubin Observatory, and show that 3 epochs of $r$-band observations, spanning a sky localisation region of $\Omega_{90}\simeq50\,\rm degree^2$, would be sensitive to a broad range of kilonova physics, and thus enable detection of a lensed kilonova counterpart to a candidate lensed NS-NS.
+This equates to $\lesssim0.25$ per cent of a year's observing time per candidate lensed NS-NS.
+The most strongly magnified lensed kilonovae will also be detectable with smaller aperture telescopes, which will also benefit from using a broad $VR$-band (or similar) filter.}

-{\bf Arrival time differences for lensed NS-NS/kilonovae are short.} Multiple detections of lensed NS-NS mergers is less challenging than for lensed BH-BH mergers.
-This is because lensed NS-NS mergers are predicted to suffer lens magnifications of $\mu\simeq100$.
-Consequently, the arrival time difference between lensed images of distant NS-NS mergers is typically short compared with the duty cycle GW detectors (see above).
-In other words, the approximately hour long arrival time differences are well matched to the technology and operations of both the GW detectors and optical survey telescopes.
-In particular, it is very plausible that the second lensed image of a distant NS-NS merger is detected and the lensed kilonova counterpart starts to brighten during the optical follow-up observations that were triggered in response to the first image.
-This opens up the possibility of measuring the rest-frame ultraviolet lightcurve of a kilonova at a true redshift of $z\simeq1.6$ simultaneously with the NS-NS merger.
+{\bf Arrival time differences for lensed NS-NS/kilonovae are short.} {Multiple detections of lensed NS-NS mergers are less challenging than for lensed BH-BH mergers because the former are more strongly magnified than the latter.
+In particular, the arrival time difference between lensed images of distant NS-NS mergers (sub-day) is typically comparable with the duty cycle GW detectors (see above).
+It is therefore plausible} that the second lensed image of a distant NS-NS merger is detected and the lensed kilonova counterpart starts to brighten during the optical follow-up observations that were triggered in response to the first image.
+This opens up the possibility of measuring the rest-frame UV lightcurve of a kilonova at a true redshift of $z\simeq1-2$ simultaneously with the NS-NS merger.